learning-hour/curriculum/README.md

 I will be transcribing the notes for a class ideally every Saturday before the class.
 I'll post them on GitHub.
 You can review them and catch up.
 If you have questions, we can go over them in the next class.
 If you have questions before the next class, you can email me and I'll try to answer them.

 If you miss a class, we can go over the notes in the next class.
 If you have questions, we can go over them in the next class.
 If you have questions before the next class, you can email me and I'll try to answer them.

+Additionally, students have the option of dialing in remotely.
+I will figure out the logistics of that and share it with you all.

 ### What if I have questions?
 You can email me at [nasir@rasul.ca](mailto:nasir@rasul.ca)